kopackiw/learning-journal/0000 Nand2Tetris/README.md

 > So here we are at the very low level of everything in, in applied computer science.
 And this actually is not computer science.
 This is electrical engineering and solid state physics.
 And all sorts of things that neither Norm and I understand much about.
 And therefore, we're going to obstruct the way of this hardware and focus instead on the most elementary logic gate that we can think of, which is called NAND.

-Great reference to previous part with abstraction, when we need to abstract over electrical engineering stuff.
+Great reference to previous part with abstraction, when one need to abstract over electrical engineering stuff.

 </details>